Helmets.org

 Hövding (Chieftain) Airbag

-The Hövding airbag is not really a new design, since it has been on the European market for years.
-But using an airbag instead of a helmet is a new concept.
+The Hövding airbag was on the European market for years, but the company folded in 2023.
 We have a page up on it with details.

 A note for inventors: